oscarmwangangi/Binance-Withdraw/README.md

 - Install the required libraries:
   - `python-binance`: Binance API client for Python
   - `Django`: Web framework for managing the project
+### starting
+You will need to creat .env file where you will put your API_KEY and SECREY_KEY
 ### Clone
 ```bash
 git clone https://github.com/oscarmwangangi/Binance-Withdraw.git